CMU-BORG/Aplysia_soft_grasper_deformable_objects/README.md

-This environment builds upon the Pybullet simulator (https://pybullet.org/wordpress) and the [keras ncp](https://github.com/mlech26l/keras-ncp) by Mathias Lechner, Institute of Science and Technology Austria (IST Austria) ([Paper](https://www.nature.com/articles/s42256-020-00237-3?ref=https://coder.social)).
+This simulation environment builds upon the Pybullet simulator (https://pybullet.org/wordpress) and the SNS training implementation is developed based on [keras ncp](https://github.com/mlech26l/keras-ncp) by Mathias Lechner, Institute of Science and Technology Austria (IST Austria) ([Paper](https://www.nature.com/articles/s42256-020-00237-3?ref=https://coder.social)).

-The current release provides following features:
+The current release provides the following features:
 * Implementation of the gantry system and simple objects in Pybullet.
 * Implementation of a soft grasper and its contact dynamics in Pybullet.
 * Implementation of supervised learning for SNS.